Fertility Preservation for Men

 • Intrauterine insemination (IUI): Sperm is injected into the uterus.

-If a man is interested in freezing sperm, he will be sent to a fertility clinic to have the sperm collected in person.
-In some cases, a collection kit can be given to the man to be done at home and mailed to the storage facility.
+If you are interested in freezing sperm, you will go to a fertility clinic to have the sperm collected.
+Sometimes, a collection kit can be given to you to be done at home and mailed to the storage facility.
 Semen samples are best collected through masturbation after refraining from sexual activity for 2-5 days.
-More samples can be collected, with at least 48 hours between samples.
+More samples can be collected, but you need to wait 48 hours between samples.
 This will provide an optimal number of sperm.
 Men without enough sperm in their semen can have sperm removed from the testicle with a needle (called aspiration).

 The samples are mixed with a substance to protect them from the freezing and thawing process.
 They are slowly frozen to the right temperature and stored.
 When the samples are needed, they are slowly thawed to protect the sperm from damage.
 It is not known exactly how long sperm can survive the freezing process, but it is thought to be many years.